 The site is largely a small grassland field which has been agriculturally improved.
-The sward has been grazed and is species-poor with only a few grasses [Yorkshire-fog (dominant) and Rye-grass] and herbs [Dandelion, Daisy, Clover, Ribwort Plantain and Hogweed].
-A few 'nuisance' weeds are present: Creeping Thistle and Spear Thistle.
+The sward has been grazed and is species-poor with only a few grasses [Yorkshire-fog (dominant) and Crested Dog's-tail] and herbs [Dandelion and Hogweed].
+A few 'nuisance' weeds are present: Dock and Nettle (both rare).